RetroDECK/ES-DE/USERGUIDE.md

 A selection of which systems to scrape for.
 It's possible to automatically scrape several or all systems in one go.

+#### Account settings

+Setup of ScreenScraper account.

+**Use this account for ScreenScraper**

+Whether to use the account that has been setup here.
+If this is disabled, the username and password configured on this screen will be ignored during scraping.
+This can be useful if you have scraping issues and want to check whether it's related to your account or if it's a general problem.
+Note that screenscraper.fr does not seem to return a proper error message regarding incorrect username and password, but starting ES with the --debug flag will indicate in the log file whether the username was included in the server response.

+**ScreenScraper username**

+Username as registered on screenscraper.fr.

+**ScreenScraper password**

+The password as registered on screenscraper.fr.
+Note that the password is masked using asterisks on this screen, and the password input field will be blank when attempting to update an existing password.
+Entering a new password will of course work, and it will be saved accordingly.
+Be aware though that the es_settings.cfg file contains the password in clear text.

 #### Content settings

 Describes the content types to include in the scraping.
 Most users will probably not need to adjust so many of these.